ggrossman/unix-cb/README.md

 indicating their subscription status:

 - `#` meant you were unpaid and would be disconnected after 10 minutes.
-As a 13-year old kid with no money, I usually had this status.
-At some point, this was switched to 3 minutes, after which I just started calling back every 3 minutes.
+As a 13-year old kid with no money, I had this status for all but a month or two of my time on MoHo.
+At some point, US CAD changed the timeout for unpaid users to 3 minutes, after which I just started calling back every 3 minutes.
 Probably I should've gotten the hint that the site was troubled financially at that point and ponied up the $10/month.
 - `$` meant you were a paid subscriber.